College of Forestry

 Denmark

 Dr. Katherine Richardson is a professor in biological oceanography at the University of Copenhagen who, for more than three decades, has actively contributed to the development of Earth system science.
 She is one of the main architects behind the “planetary boundaries” framework and led the 2023 update that now has been downloaded over half a million times.
 She is active at the science-policy and science-society interfaces and chaired the Commission that produced a plan for how Denmark can be independent of fossil fuels.
 She was a member of the Independent Group of Scientists that prepared the 2019 UN Global Sustainable Development Report and currently chairs the High-level EU Expert group on the economic and societal impact of research and innovation (ESIR).
-Learn more about Dr. Katherine Richardson
+Learn more about Dr. Katherine Richardson.
+See press release for details.

 Dr. Walfrido Moraes Tomas